-Despite enormous challenges in organizing and bargaining in a rapidly changing global economy, this is a time of great opportunity for and innovation by U.S. unions and their allies.
-With a resurgence of action among working people, there has been a new level of inventiveness in campaigning, evident in recent union organizing and bargaining campaign victories such as:
+Despite enormous challenges in organizing and bargaining in a rapidly changing global economy, this is a time of great opportunity for, and innovation by, U.S. unions and their allies.
+Along with a resurgence of action among working people, there has been a new level of inventiveness in campaigning, evident in recent union organizing and bargaining victories:

 These victories came about because of a combination of grassroots rank-and-file mobilizing and leadership development, and escalating actions in the workplace and broader community—but fundamental to all these campaigns was careful strategic research.

-Unfortunately, the U.S. labor movement today is facing a critical shortage of trained organizing, bargaining, and campaign staff with strategic research training who understand both corporate structure and finance and union campaign strategies.
-To help meet this need, the AFL-CIO asked the Cornell School of Industrial and Labor Relations ten years ago to develop a one-week intensive credit course on strategic corporate research for graduate students and upper-level undergraduates interested in working with the labor movement upon completion of their degrees.
+Unfortunately, the U.S. labor movement today is facing a critical shortage of organizing, bargaining, and campaign staff with strategic research training who understand both corporate structure and finance and union campaign strategies.
+Twelve years ago, to help meet this need, the AFL-CIO asked the Cornell School of Industrial and Labor Relations to develop a one-week intensive credit course on strategic corporate research for graduate students and upper-level undergraduates interested in working with the labor movement upon completion of their degrees.

 The course will be available as either a non-credit course or as a 1.5-credit undergraduate course with an additional research and writing assignment.
 Those interested in pursuing strategic corporate research positions within unions are strongly advised to take the course for credit so that they will have the additional experience of researching an actual corporation, and have a completed strategic research report to show prospective union employers.

 This course will be designed to provide a comprehensive introduction to the nature and structure of corporate ownership, finance, and power in today's economy.
-Through lectures, readings, case studies, and research training and exercises the class will provide students with the tools to pose and answer basic questions on the operations, structure, and industrial relations strategies of corporate America.
-In particular this course will focus on how these company characteristics, structures, and practices impact the firm's labor relations policies and strategies and how unions can best respond to and capitalize on these characteristics in union strategic organizing and bargaining campaigns.
+Through lectures, readings, case studies, research training, and exercises the class will provide students with the tools to pose and answer basic questions on the operations, structure, and industrial relations strategies of corporate America.
+In particular, this course will focus on how these company characteristics, structures, and practices impact the firm's labor relations policies and strategies and how unions can best respond to and capitalize on these characteristics in union comprehensive organizing and bargaining campaigns.

 The course will also provide in-depth hands-on training in the online and library research tools required to conduct strategic corporate research.
 As part of this course students will work through a series of case studies dealing with diverse firms and industries, as well as have an opportunity to conduct in-depth research on an actual firm in the context of union organizing or bargaining.